Berchem Sport

-K. Berchem Sport is a Belgian association football club based in the district of Berchem in the municipality of Antwerp and currently playing in the Belgian Division 2.
+Berchem Sport is a Belgian association football club based in the district of Berchem in the municipality of Antwerp and currently playing in the Belgian Division 3.
 It has formerly played in the First Division.

 The club was founded in 1906 and became a member of the FA two years later.
 It received the matricule n°28 in 1926.
 Five years later, it added the prefix Royal to its name, then changed this prefix to its Dutch counterpart Koninklijk in 1967.